Westborough Divorce Lawyer

 To file for divorce in Massachusetts, you must:

-Contact us now at (508) 802-4546 to schedule a consultation with our Worcester divorce attorney!
+Contact us now at (508) 802-4546 to schedule a consultation with our Worcester County divorce attorney!

 Uncontested Divorce vs Contested Divorce

 A contested divorce is a divorce where the spouses do not agree on important issues.
 Contested divorces can take much longer to settle than uncontested divorces.
 Often the terms of divorce are taken to court, although it is possible to settle a divorce without a judge or through mediation.
-If you have questions about how this information may affect your divorce proceedings, contact our firm today to talk to an attorney.
+If you have questions about how this information may affect your divorce proceedings, contact our firm today to talk to a divorce attorney in Worcester County.

-You Have Too Much to Lose Not to Hire a Worcester Divorce Attorney
+You Have Too Much to Lose Not to Hire a Worcester County Divorce Attorney

 It is important that you retain our experienced and knowledgeable attorneys for your divorce or related matter.
 Why?
 Without skilled representation from a Worcester County divorce attorney, you could lose child custody and visitation rights, important marital assets that you are entitled to.